Pagan & Magickal Terms and Definitions

 Prana: life energy.

 Prayer: act of focusing one's attention on deity and engaging in communication; most often used in times of need and/or gratitude.
+May also be directed toward other entities such as ancestors, the Mighty Dead, angels, the Elements, Saints, etc.

 Priest/Priestess: each Wicca is his/her own priest/priestess, needing no "middle-man" and interpreting deity and life on their own; usually seek guidance from a High Priest/Priestess or elder.
 A practicing member of a coven, mystery cult, or other tradition.